Combat depression with wellbeing coaching

 Should I be honest with my employer?

-That would be the easiest and best way to deal with depression.
-Many employers offer programs to support mental health and provide support services to their employees.
-If you can’t speak to your manager, you should be able to approach HR.
+Dealing with depression in your professional life is always a challenge.
+Many employers offer programs to support mental health and provide support services to full-time employees.
+If you can’t speak to your manager, you should be able to approach the human resources department.

 Maybe you feel afraid that if you’re honest with your employer, they’ll see you as a liability in such tough financial times and lay you off.
 And maybe you’re right!

-Your strategy should be determined by what’s causing your depression at work?
-Is it related to issues like micromanagement, team conflict, or because your job doesn’t motivate you enough?
+Your strategy should be determined by what’s causing your depression at work.
+Is it related to issues likemicromanagement, team conflict, or because your job doesn’t motivate you enough?
 If it is, it’s best to raise those issues directly with your chosen person (manager, HR, etc.) in private.
-In uncertain times like this, your manager might easily be able to move you to a role that will suit you better.
+Your manager might easily be able to move you to a role that will suit you better.
+You might even consider reducing your hours so you can take a break from being a full-time employee.

 Is your job causing your depression?

-If you’re sticking to the treatment plan, prioritizing wellness and attending regular therapy sessions but you’re still feeling depressed, the most important step is to be open about this with your doctor and therapist.
+If you’re sticking to the treatment plan, prioritizing wellbeing, and attending regular therapy sessions but you’re still experiencing severe symptoms, the most important step is to be open about this with your doctor and therapist.

-But working concurrently with your health professionals, it’s also smart to consider whether the actual work you’re doing each day could be a contributing factor to your depression.
+But working concurrently with your health professionals, it’s also smart to consider whether the actual work you’re doing each day could be a contributing factor to your depressive symptoms.

 • The opposite is true, too: if you are working on projects that don’t align with your personal motivations, it will be very difficult to stay energized and focus on your work, and eventually, you’ll start feeling drained and your performance will suffer.